When does KVK see you as an entrepreneur?

 When are you an entrepreneur for VAT purposes?

-When you register your business with KVK, your details will be passed on to the Dutch Tax and Customs Administration.
-To assess if you are an entrepreneur for turnover tax (VAT) purposes, the Dutch Tax and Customs Administration considers the following points:
+When you register your business with KVK, your details will be passed on to the Tax Administration.
+To assess if you are an entrepreneur for turnover tax (VAT) purposes, the Tax Administration considers the following points:

 Are you an entrepreneur for VAT purposes?
 Then you are not automatically an entrepreneur for income tax.
-This is because the Dutch Tax and Customs Administration considers different conditions for income tax purposes.
+This is because the Tax Administration considers different conditions for income tax purposes.

 Are you eligible for the Small Businesses Scheme (KOR)?